omg29/Cyber-Civillians/README.md

 | **Place Crate**            | **`Spacebar`**           |
 | **Place Explosive Crate**  | **Right Mouse Button**    |
 | **Toggle Question Screen** | **`Left Shift`**         |
 ---

-### 👨‍💻 **Made By**
-This is a project developed my Quantum Echo Studios.
-Aaryan Dwivedi and Om Gagrani are co-founders and co-lead programmers of Cyber Civilians.
-We equally shared the vision, designed the core gameplay, coded the mechanics, and crafted the art assets.
-This project is the result of our collaborative passion and teamwork from concept to completion.

----
 ## 🛠️ **How to Run**